benbrastmckie/ModelChecker/Code/src/new_checker/test/README.md

 ## How to run tests:

-- Configure `src/pytest.ini` in to set path.
+- Configure `src/pytest.ini` to set path.
 - Run `pytest` from the `.../new_checker` directory.